jbock-java/zerobuilder/beans.md

 In this case (lone getter that returns a subclass of `Collection`), it is often not necessary to ignore the getter.
-Zerobuilder will assume that collection is mutable and adapt the builder code accordingly.
+Zerobuilder will assume that the collection is mutable and adapt the builder code accordingly.